Santiago-Labs/telophasecli/docs/organizationyml.md

 Organization:
     Name: root  # (Required) This must be set to "Name: root".
     Accounts:  # (Optional) Child accounts of root Organization Unit.
-    AccountGroups:  # (Optional) Child Organization Units of the root Organization Unit.
+    OrganizationUnits:  # (Optional) Child Organization Units of the root Organization Unit.
 ```

 #### Account